GroundSix/capthis/README.md

 image / text data is then sent to allow CapThis to process everything and output the final result.

+This project is still in development and while it may work currently, there is still a lot of work to be done that will soon allow you to configure the way it works in a lot more detail.

 ### Prerequisites

 You will need: